vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-s3/setup.md

 # Amazon S3

-This guide contains information to set up a S3 Source in Vanus Cloud.
+This guide contains information to set up a S3 Source in Vanus Connect.

 ## Introduction

 S3 is Amazon's cloud storage service that offers scalable and durable storage for various data types.
 It provides easy management and retrieval of data from anywhere with high availability and low latency.

-Vanus Cloud provides the Amazon S3 Source connector, which retrieves S3 events from a designated bucket and converts them into CloudEvents.
+Vanus Connect provides the Amazon S3 Source connector, which retrieves S3 events from a designated bucket and converts them into CloudEvents.
 With this connector, users can also set up an SQS queue to receive S3 event notifications.
 If a queue isn't specified, the connector will create one automatically.

 ## Prerequisites